-The fundamental principle of regimen optimization is to maintain viral suppression without jeopardizing future treatment options.
-If a regimen switch results in virologic failure with the emergence of new resistance mutations, the patient may require more complex and/or expensive regimens.
+The fundamental principle of ARV regimen optimization is to maintain viral suppression without jeopardizing future treatment options.
+If a regimen switch results in virologic failure with the emergence of new resistance mutations, the patient may require more complex and/or less tolerated regimens.

 Careful Review of Antiretroviral Treatment and Drug Resistance History Before Optimization

 The review of a patient’s full ARV history, including virologic responses, cumulative resistance test results, and past ARV-associated intolerances, toxicities, and adverse reactions, is critical before any treatment switch (AI).